Contact Info

 When you are ready to start your survey, just click the "Record" button (Start Recording) to start recording all sensor data to a newly created raw data file.
 Raw data files are generated every time you start a new recording.
 Raw files are named RAW0001, RAW0002, RAW0003 etc. You can record the complete area to a single file, or start a new data file for each surveyed line (we recommend the latter).
 To check the recording status, check the recording indicator right on the status bar, or check the "Recording" section in the "Data View" display as shown by the screen shots below.

-To pause a recording without generating a new recording, just click the "Pause" button (Pause Recording) instead.
-When clicking the pause button again, the recoding will resume writing data to the same raw data file.
+To pause a recording without generating a new recording, click the 'Pause' button (Pause Recording) instead.
+When clicking the pause button again, the recording will resume writing data to the same raw data file.

 Data view showing no recording Data view showing pausing recording Data view showing no recording